MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 Signaling from SBC to Office 365 and vice versa use flow 4 and/or flow 4'.

-Signaling from client within Customer Network to Office 365 cloud use flow 4.
+Signaling from client within the customer network to Office 365 cloud use flow 4.

-Media from client within Customer Network to SBC within Customer Network use flow 5B.
+Media from client within the customer network to SBC within the customer network use flow 5B.

 **Remote user Direct Routing (media bypass relayed by Teams Transport Relay in Office 365)**